Mafia: The Old Country

 Mafia: The Old Country is a 2025 action-adventure game developed by Hangar 13 and published by 2K.
-It is the fourth main entry in the Mafia franchise and the fifth game overall, and a prequel to the series, taking place decades before the events of the first game.
-Set in Sicily, Italy, in the early 1900s, the game follows Enzo Favara, a carusu who becomes embroiled in the rise and fall of the fictional Torrisi crime family.
+It is the fourth main entry in the Mafia franchise, and a prequel to the series, taking place decades before the events of the first game.
+Set in Sicily, Italy, in the early 1900s, the game follows Enzo Favara, a teenaged carusu who becomes embroiled in the rise and fall of the fictional Torrisi crime family.

 Mafia: The Old Country was released for PlayStation 5, Windows, and Xbox Series X/S on August 8, 2025.
-The game received mixed reviews from critics, who praised the game's narrative, characters, and world design, but criticized some of its outdated gameplay mechanics.
+The game received mixed reviews from critics, who praised the game's narrative, characters, Sicilian setting, visuals, and return to a linear structure, but criticized its static open world, dated gameplay mechanics, repetitive combat, and clichéd storytelling.
+A DLC story expansion titled Man of Honor and an upgraded definitive edition was released on August 14, 2026.

 Gameplay

 Mafia: The Old Country is a third-person linear, narrative-driven game set in cinematic environments.
 This brings the game more in alignment with Mafia and Mafia II rather than the more open-world oriented Mafia III.
-While Mafia: The Old Country is primarily linear, the player can diverge from the primary path during certain story chapters to explore the environment.
+While Mafia: The Old Country is primarily linear, the player can diverge from the primary path during certain story chapters to explore the environment, or sometimes to reach optional objectives.

 Synopsis

 Setting and characters

 Mafia: The Old Country is set in Sicily during the 1900s in and around the fictional town of San Celeste, which was previously featured in Mafia II.
 It is based around the origins of the Sicilian Mafia.
-The narrative follows Enzo Favara (Riccardo Frascari), who journeys from a childhood of indentured labor as a carusu in Sicily's sulfur mines to joining Don Bernardo Torrisi’s (Johnny Santiago) crime family.
+The narrative follows Enzo Favara (Riccardo Frascari), who journeys from a childhood of indentured labor as a carusu in Sicily's sulfur mines to joining the crime family of Don Bernardo Torrisi (Johnny Santiago).